alfred-hodler/rust-coldcard/README.md

 `coldcard` - the library for integration with Rust projects

-`coldcard-cli` - the CLI tool for interfacing with Coldcard devices
+`coldcard-cli` - the CLI tool for upgrading and interfacing with Coldcard devices

 See each crate's `README.md` file for detailed information.